Sankalp1233/Sankalp_Chauhan_Sonny_Portfolio/README.md

 based on the species of the tree, the zip code of the tree, and the health of the tree.
-Basically in this project I created an interactive Shiny application that was able to display a lot of information at once as well as having a lot of applications done at once.
+Basically in this project I created an interactive Shiny application that was able to display a lot of information all at once.
 I then wrote a report as well as a poster.

 # [Project 3: Computational Optimization Final Project](https://github.com/Sankalp1233/Computational-Optimization-Final-Project)